TomNisbet/nqsap/docs/_docs/build-13-flags.md

 This design suffers from a few problems:
 * Limited number of address lines available to expand to more flags
-* Changing flag values causes the control ROM outputs to briefly glitch to unknown values.
+* Changing flag values causes the control ROM outputs to briefly glitch to unknown values
 * Flags cannot be set independently

 ## New Design (in-progress)